marios-code-path/demo-chat/chat-service-cassandra/README.md

 	) : TextMessageKey

-Now, because we are re-using the same class with different tables, we must also annotate our ChatMessage___(topic user and standard) w
-# This Application Needs Query
+# Using The Repository

-Use this space to introduce custom Implementations of ReactiveRepositories, Use of CQL for batching operations, and testability of Cassandra using @DataCassandraTest (s).
+lets discuss ReactiveCassandraRepositories and Custom Spring Data Repositories for operating our data sets in Batchses.  this space to introduce custom Implementations of ReactiveRepositories, Use of CQL for batching operations, and testability of Cassandra using @DataCassandraTest (s).

 # Next Step - Configuration